Harvey Weinstein is a symptom, but what is the deeper problem?

 When you campaign and write books claiming to be a protector of women, it should take no time for you to condemn the despicable actions of movie mogul and Democratic donor Harvey Weinstein.
 For some reason, it took former Secretary of State Hillary Clinton and former President Barack Obama five days to tell the world they were disgusted by the allegations against Weinstein.
 What should have been an instant rebuke took nearly a week of public pressure to come forth.

-It just so happens, this alleged sexual predator has been hiding in plain sight in Hollywood and Washington for decades and has donated millions of dollars to Democratic candidates over the years.
+It just so happens this alleged sexual predator has been hiding in plain sight in Hollywood and Washington for decades and has donated millions of dollars to Democratic candidates over the years.
 This includes Clinton and Obama.
 No word on whether they will return the money (though the Democratic Congressional Campaign Committee has said it will give its donations to women's rights organizations.)

 At the end of the day though this is not about politics.
 This is about a man whose behavior was demeaning and damaging to countless women.
 Isolated incidents of sexual abuse happen -- what we have here is a trend enabled by people looking the other way for fear of retribution.